openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lenticularFasciculus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lenticular fasciculus' is a ventral thalamic fasciculus.
+   :definition: Is a ventral thalamic fasciculus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014529)]
    :description: The lenticular fasciculus is a tract connecting the globus pallidus to the Thalamic fasciculus.
 The thalamic fasciculus (composed of the lenticular fasciculus and ansa lenticularis) runs into the Thalamus.
-It connects the globus pallidus to the thalamus.
+It connects the globus pallidus to the thalamus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014529)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106170
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014529#lenticular-fasciculus-1
    :name: lenticular fasciculus